Business Income Insurance protects your business against lost profits due to damaged or destroyed property.

-Contingent Business Interruption provides coverage if your direct suppliers or customers suffer a physical loss to property caused by a peril listed in your policy which causes a reduction to your business income.
-For example, you have a manufacturing business that relies on custom precision parts from a ball bearings company, and their factory burns down.
+- You own a manufacturing business that relies on custom precision parts from a ball bearings company, and their factory burns down.
 You cannot manufacture your product without their parts.
-Contingent Business Interruption would cover your business for the income losses you suffer while the part is not available.
+Contingent business interruption would cover your business for the income losses you suffer while the part is not available.

-Leader Location coverage protects your business if a direct physical loss occurs at a neighboring business that draws customers to your business.
-For example, you own an ice cream store at a shopping mall which is next to the anchor tenant, a major national department store chain.
+- You own an ice cream store at a shopping mall, and your shop is located next to the anchor tenant, a major national department store chain.
 A fire at the department store closes it down for several months, causing your foot traffic and profits to suffer.
 Even though your property did not experience any damage, leader location coverage would cover your lost profits.

 Interruption by Civil Authority

-Interruption by Civil Authority covers your business if the government prohibits access to your business due to physical damage or destruction of neighboring or adjacent properties.
-For example, if a wildfire burns down properties near your business and continues to burn, the local government may not allow you to access your property for safety reasons.
+- A wildfire burns down properties near your business and continues to burn, and the local government may not allow you to access your property for safety reasons.
 This coverage would compensate you for your income losses in this case.